nfort/gopher-bot/README.md

 ## 📦 Install

 Make sure that Gitea allows interaction with the bot.
-For this, the `ALLOWED_HOST_LIST` directive must be specified in the configuration with the host where gopher-bot is deployed:
+For this, the `ALLOWED_HOST_LIST` directive should be specified in the configuration with the host where gopher-bot is deployed:

 ```bash
 cat << EOF >> /etc/gitea/app.ini